rahulchilukuri23/demo/readme.md

 ```

 # TODO
-* Unit tests
+* Integration tests
 * POST/PUT location conversion from text to point and vice versa
 * Maintaining container registry and using suggested docker registry
 * helm chart deployment

 # Limitations
-* VIN data is not unique in spreadsheet.
+* VIN data is not unique in spreadsheet or unable to get the full context of this population data.
   Vehicle to Utility mapping in load schema needs to be fixed because of this issue